Luos-io/Documentation/src/pages/demo_boards/electronic-use.md

 Luos library has been designed to run on low-cost hardware.
 It works with all Arm microcontrollers, starting with the smallest and cheapest one: the <a href="https://developer.arm.com/ip-products/processors/cortex-m/cortex-m0" target="_blank">Cortex-M0</a>.

-The prototyping boards are a set of small electronic boards examples, each one hosting Luos and providing with an electronic function (motor, distance sensor, battery, LED, potentiometer, etc.).
-These boards can be used to quickly develop an electronic device prototype in order to prove a concept without any knowledge in electronics: prototype boards are connected together with cables, behaviors can be programmed through a [gate]({{boards_path}}/usb.md) board on a computer, and the device can be tested in a matter of minutes!
+The demonstration boards are a set of small electronic boards examples, each one hosting Luos and providing with an electronic function (motor, distance sensor, battery, LED, potentiometer, etc.).
+These boards can be used to test the technology, or to quickly develop an electronic device prototype in order to prove a concept without any knowledge in electronics: demonstration boards are connected together with cables, behaviors can be programmed through a [gate]({{boards_path}}/usb.md) board on a computer, and the device can be tested in a matter of minutes!

 > **Warning:** All examples codes of this documentation use the pyluos Python library and are adapted to be used with Jupyter Notebook.

 ## Boards general specifications
-Almost every prototyping board in the provided examples is composed of a motherboard and a shield board.
+Almost every demonstration board in the provided examples is composed of a motherboard and a shield board.
 The motherboard, called L0, has a <span class="cust_tooltip">node<span class="cust_tooltiptext">{{node_def}}</span></span> that hosts Luos.
 The shield board is added to a L0 to type it with an electronic function.

 <img src="{{img_path}}/assembly.png" height="200px" />